What diameter size should I order? A hone tool's diameter is determined by the nominal bore size in

 How do I refinish my bore

 There are several steps in refinishing your cylinders in preparation for new rings.
 The first of course is to remove all bearings leaving a bare block.
 The metal from the honing or deglazing process with go everywhere.
 Note that the worst thing about honing is the block cleanup.
 You can never spend to much time cleaning your block.
 With the engine bare and cylinder ridged reamed (if necessary) place the Flex-Hone® (registered trademark of Brush Research Manufacturing) in a hand drill or drill press.
 Lubricate the cylinder with 10-30wt oil or Flex-Hone® hone oil (recommended).
 Spread the lubricant in the bore with a brush or your fingers.
 Make sure the cylinder is completely covered.
-For the first use of a new hone lubricate the bore several times as the hone itself will absorb some of the oil.
-Future cylinder honing will not require as much oil as the first was with a dry hone.
-Insert the hone with the drill rotating slowly while inserting in to the bore.
-With the hone in the lubricated bore, run the drill at 600-800 rpms with a vigorous motion up and down in the bore for 60-80 strokes.
+For the first use of a new hone lubricate the Flex-hone and bore walls completely several times as the hone itself will absorb some of the oil.
+Future cylinder honing will not require as much oil as the first was with a new hone.
+Insert the lubricated hone with the drill rotating slowly while inserting in to the bore.
+With the hone in the lubricated bore, run the drill at 600-800 rpm with a vigorous motion up and down in the bore for 40-60 strokes.
 How vigorous a motion? basically as fast as you can move your arms.
 You are seeking a 45 degree crosshatch in the bore.
 If you are not achieving a good crosshatch (see tech section below) then you will need to slow the drill speed down to achieve a MUST HAVE 45 degree crosshatch.
-Run the drill for 60-80 rotations and wipe the bore with a clean cloth.
+Run the drill for 40-60 rotations and wipe the bore with a clean cloth.
 Inspect the bore.
 If a dull grey is visible (it will stand out from the freshly honed surface) continue until the bore is completely resurfaced.
 While honing continue to squirt oil in to bore as a medium to wash away the cylinder material.
 Once the bore dull grey color is not visible STOP honing.
 The most important step is the cylinder wall cleanup.
 Use a nylon cylinder wash brush or a clean cloth soaked in warm soapy water and run up and down the bore.
 Continue this process while flushing the bore with warm soapy water.
 The goal is to remove every microscopic particle that is embedded in the cylinder wall grooves.
 After extensive scrubbing take a clean white lint free cloth with warm water and wipe up and down the cylinder bore with force.
 Inspect the cloth, if you see grey on the cloth, and most likely you will, you need to go back and clean the bore again.
 Repeat until you see no grey on the white cloth.
 Once each and every bore is perfectly clean then coat each cylinder with oil to preserve until piston placement.
 Once again the bores must be clean or you just left lapping compound in your high dollar engine.

 What if my cylinder is Nikasil Coated?
 Nikasil coated cylinders are more delicate than the iron bores typically used with Flex-Hones®.
 Nikasil is an electroplated oleophilic nickel matrix silicon carbide coating that allows the use of aluminum cylinder walls without a steel sleeve.
 This coating reduces friction and wear.
 Great advantages come with the use of Nikasil on coated aluminum blocks or jugs, one of them is the increased heat removal from the piston, pin and ring assemblies.
 The other advantage is the tighter tolerances can be achieved.
 Most Nikasil coatings are 0.0003" to 0.0008".
 To deglaze and freshen up the bore walls you must use an aluminum oxide material based hone.
 This softer material works well with the hard walls.
 Use the hone like described above with the exception of much less rotations.
 Run the hone for 10-12 rotations in the bore and inspect.
 If the overall cylinder looks touched then you are done and remove the tool.